DanRoscigno/DnD/characters/Sylceran-OSE/README.md

 that gives me double damage against charging monsters if I brace the end against the ground.

-I can use wood shields, and leather armor as I am a Druid
+I can use wood shields and leather armor as I am a Druid.

 Spells
 ---------------------